 “To me, Dr. Avara is number one, the best.
 I have recommended him often to others, including my own son Chase,” said Pam.
 “He has also experienced great success after surgery.”

-Since 2006, Singing River Hospital in Pascagoula and the South Mississippi Surgical Weight Loss Center have partnered to offer bariatric surgery for Gulf Coast residents who are significantly overweight and who need more help than traditional exercise and diet can offer.
+Since 2000, the surgeons of Singing River Weight Loss Center have offered bariatric surgery for Gulf Coast residents who are significantly overweight and who need more help than traditional exercise and diet can offer.

 “If you’ve reached this point in your life, please don’t sit and do nothing,” advises Pam.
 “Reach out.
 Research.
 There are so many people willing to help you.
 I have added 15 extra years to my life!”

 Discover more about Singing River Health System’s weight loss surgery program.